 "[At Lund] I was able to take courses in atomic physics, nuclear physics, accelerator physics, and particle physics.
 With the particle physics course, a trip to the DESY facility in Hamburg, Germany was included.
 As well, my accelerator course was held at the new MAX IV synchrotron light source, an opportunity I wouldn’t have had elsewhere."

 The academic year is divided into two semesters.
 The Autumn semester runs from late August to mid-January and the Spring semester runs from mid-January to early June.
 Exact semester dates vary between faculties each year and so it might be possible for students to complete the Autumn semester in December.

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.
 Also, remember to include things like visas, insurance, vaccinations, etc. in your budget planning.

-It is recommended that students budget around 8000-8500 SEK per month to pay for accommodation and living expenses.
+It is recommended that students budget around 8000-8500 SEK per month (about $1000 CAD) to pay for accommodation and living expenses.
 Cost of living estimates can be found online.

 Lund cost comparison vs. Calgary: Click Here